leolvt/sppm/README.md

 ## Citation

-If you find this code useful and use it in your work, please cite [our JMLR paper](http://www.jmlr.org//papers/v20/16-615.html):
+If you find this code helpful and use it in your work, please cite [our JMLR paper](http://www.jmlr.org//papers/v20/16-615.html):

 > Teixeira, L. V., Assunção, R. M., & Loschi, R. H. (2019).
 Bayesian Space-Time